Erik-Donath/Palabra/SECURITY.md

 If you discover a security vulnerability in Palabra, please report it privately to the maintainers.

 - **How to Report:**
-  Email us at [INSERT SECURITY CONTACT EMAIL HERE] with details of the vulnerability.
+  Email us at c42xe2@gmail.com with details of the vulnerability.

 - **What to Expect:**
   - You will receive an initial response within 5 business days.